moshchev/haseigel-fs/readme.md

 1. put the .env file here

-2. There is table where all test data will be stored *html_data*
+2. The table where all test data is stored *html_data*